mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

 1. `options` (*Object* [optional]):
   - `options.withTheme` (*Boolean* [optional]): Defaults to `false`.
 Provide the `theme` object to the component as a property.
   - `options.noSSR` (*Boolean* [optional]): Defaults to `false`.
-  In order to perform the server-side rendering reconciliation, we need to render twice.
+  In order to perform the server-side rendering reconciliation, it needs to render twice.
   A first time with nothing and a second time with the children.
   This double pass rendering cycle comes with a drawback.
 The UI might blink.
   You can set this flag to `true` if you are not doing server-side rendering.